AngleProtocol/angle-docs/guides/app-guides/trade/leverage.md

 ## Leverage your yield

 Some vaults accept yield-bearing tokens as collateral.
-The borrowing power of these vaults can be used to borrow agEUR and swap it for more of the yield-bearing tokens, effectively multiplying your returns.
+The borrowing power of these vaults can be used to borrow Angle stablecoins and swap it for more of the yield-bearing tokens, effectively multiplying your returns.

 For example, if the borrowing cost is 0.5% and a collateral with an APR of 3% is used, a 4x leverage can **increase the effective returns** up to 10.5%, assuming collateral price remains constant.